sudheermuthyala/terraform-/06-terraform-state/84-terraform-Backend-remote-State-Storage/README.md

   ![img.png](img.png)

 **Using the Remote State Sorage**
-- Using terraform Backend Concept
+- Using terraform Backend Concept we can use